Fusionmedstaff

 Ooooh, you saw this one coming, didn't you?
 If you struggle with punctuality, know that you're not alone.
 In fact, a nationwide survey shows that nearly 30 percent of all Americans arrive late to work each day.
 But guess what?
 Another poll shows nearly half of workers never arrive late.
 Yeah.
 Never.
 So, which half do you want to be a part of?

-No. 2: You bring your drink
+No. 2: You bring a snack or your lunch

 No. 3: You don’t dress the part